benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 - Eloquent will make one query for those 30 posts;
 - Then, 30 queries for each author.
 It doesn't matter if one author wrote more than one post.

-The fix is simple: use the `with()` method and you'll go from 31 queries to only 2.
+The fix is simple: use the `with()` method, and you'll go from 31 queries to only 2.

 ```php
 Post::with('author')->get();